StackExchange/dnscontrol/documentation/preview-push.md

     generally used for reproducibility in testing pipelines.

 * `--report name`
-  * (`push` only!)
-Generate a machine-parseable report of performed corrections in the file named `name`.
+  * Write a machine-parseable report of corrections to the file named `name`.
 If no name is specified, no report is generated.
+See [JSON Reports](../advanced-features/json-reports.md)

 ## ppreview/ppush